Zergalotz/flash_card_app/README.md

 # Flash_Card_App
-This project is another continuation of learning using Python, Tkinter, and File interaction.
+This project is another continuation of learning using Python, Tkinter, and interacting with files.

 Concepts practicing:
 - Object-Oriented Programming